As a first-mover in offshore wind energy, Denmark commissioned its first offshore wind farm in 1991.

-Harnessing the energy of wind offshore is more expensive than onshore due to both the preliminary expenses such as installation of foundations, more extensive safety measures and larger maintenance costs.
+Harnessing the energy of wind offshore is more expensive than onshore due to both preliminary expenses such as installation of foundations, transportation of components, more extensive safety measures and larger maintenance costs.
 However, the trade-off is much better and more stable wind resources and fewer concerns in relation to neighbours.
-As a first-mover in offshore wind energy, Denmark commissioned its first offshore wind farm in 1991 and today, the sector contains both technologies and service aimed at all phases of an offshore wind energy project.
+As a first-mover in offshore wind energy, Denmark pioneered the market by installing the world’s first offshore wind farm in 1991 and today, the Danish value chain covers a wide range of technologies and services aimed at all phases of offshore wind energy projects.
+The bulk of offshore wind farms around the world have had some kind of Danish involvement.

 We invite you to explore offshore wind energy related solutions in more depth below, find potential partners, catch up on the latest wind energy news and discover real-life case examples of how wind technology can help solve your energy issues.